blbadger/blbadger.github.io/smaller-lms.md

 What if we do want to increase the number of inter-sequence weights?
 According to studies on [representation accuracy](https://blbadger.github.io/language-discreteness.html), replacing multiple convolutions in series with sets of convolutions in parallel is the solution: both self- and non-self token representation is superior to either expanded or mixers.

+For a given number of training updates, this results in lower loss for a $d_{model}=512,  n=8$ mixer: 1.845 versus 1.886 at 354,000 steps.
+However, as the model is slower to train per step it does not reach the same 12-hour fixed compute loss that the flat mixer does.

 ### Scaling Properties

 The masked mixer architecture gives us an easy way to modify the number of inter-token weights (1D convolution `ConvForward` weights) as well as the number of intra-token weights (the `FeedForward` weights).
 We can observe the loss achieved by varying the number of each type of parameter independently, a feat which is much more difficult to pull off for the transformer as the number of $K, Q, V$ projection weights are usually tied to the $d_{model}$.